EMF Exposure – Understanding How You Can Reduce Your Exposure

 EMF is a sneaky thing – because you can’t see or smell it, it is often not considered.

 When people are exposed to EMF, they can get a variety of symptoms.
-With regards to radio frequency EMF, the officials that set the exposure standards only recognise “thermal effects” – so set the standards to below the level at which tissues are heated.
+With regards to radio frequency electromagnetic energy (RF EME), the officials that set the exposure standards only recognise “thermal effects” – so set the standards to below the level at which tissues are heated.

 EMF Exposure Standards Are Too High